 A DC-powered device is equipped with a DC terminal block that is rated for the power requirements of a maximally configured device.

-Incorporate an easily accessible disconnect device into the facility wiring.
-Be sure to connect the ground wire or conduit to a solid office earth ground.
 A closed loop ring is recommended for terminating the ground conductor at the ground stud.

 Run two wires from the circuit breaker box to a source of 48 VDC.

 A DC-powered device that is equipped with a DC terminal block is intended only for installation in a restricted-access location.
 In the United States, a restricted-access area is one in accordance with Articles 110-16, 110-17, and 110-18 of the National Electrical Code ANSI/NFPA 70.

 Primary overcurrent protection is provided by the building circuit breaker.
 This breaker must protect against excess currents, short circuits, and earth grounding faults in accordance with NEC ANSI/NFPA 70.

 Ensure that the polarity of the DC input wiring is correct.
 Under certain conditions, connections with reversed polarity might trip the primary circuit breaker or damage the equipment.